-Specific responsibilities can be delegated to the Audit and Risk Committee and the Remuneration Committee.
-Each of these committees has a charter setting out the committee's objectives, procedures, composition and responsibilities.
+The Board considers that the current arrangement regarding Board committees is appropriate.
+Specific responsibilities have been delegated to the Audit and Risk Committee and the Remuneration Committee and each committee has a charter setting out the committee's objectives, procedures, composition and responsibilities.
 Copies of these charters are available on the Company's website and form part of the Corporate Governance Code.

-Under the Corporate Governance Code, the Board may constitute an ad hoc Committee to deal with a particular issue facing it which requires specialist knowledge and experience.
+Under the Corporate Governance Code, the Board may constitute an ad hoc committee to deal with a particular issue facing it which requires specialist knowledge and experience.